Kezak1/ift/README.md

    - Computes the total income recorded in the financial log.

 4. **Calculate Income Within a Date Range**
-   - Calculates the total income in given time intercal.
+   - Calculates the total income in given time interval.

 5. **Calculate Total Expenses**
    - Computes the total expenses recorded in the financial log.